Andriy Kolodyuk

 Andriy Kolodyuk is a Ukrainian entrepreneur and investor.
 He is the founder and managing partner of Aventures Capital, chairman of the board of the Ukrainian Venture Capital and Private Equity Association (UVCA).

 In August 2014, Andriy initiated the founding of UVCA.
 He became its chairman of the supervisory board in November 2024.

 According to the ratings of Korrespondent and Focus magazines, he was part of the lists of the richest people of Ukraine (2007–2008).
 He was chosen by Young Global Leader in the World Economic Forum in 2008.

-He is the co-author of the book "Information Society.
-Ukrainian path."
+He is the co-author of the book Information Society.
+Ukrainian path.

 Education

 In 1996, Andriy Kolodyuk graduated from Kyiv Polytechnic Institute.
 Since 2000, he has studied at Taras Shevchenko National University of Kyiv.

 In 2005, he defended his PhD thesis: "Information Society: Modern Condition and Perspectives of Development in Ukraine" with the specialty "Political Culture and Ideology”.

 Entrepreneurship

 Andriy Kolodyuk moved to New York in 1992 and began entrepreneurial activity in the fields of IT, telecommunications and media.

-In 1992–1994, he worked in trade and consulting companies, later created his first firm – Universal Trading Enterprise.

 In 1994, Andriy Kolodyuk, together with other partners, founded Ukrinvestcom.
 A year later he returned to Ukraine.
 UNITRADE was founded by the financial support of Ukrinvestcom, in which Kolodyuk held the post of President of the company during 1994–1998.

 In 2001, a venture company AVentures appeared on the market as part of the reorganization of Ukrinvestcom.
 Under the auspices of AVentures, in the fall of 2003, there were organized road-shows in three major US cities, which presented opportunities of 20 Ukrainian software companies.

 In 2003, Kolodyuk opened a representative office of the Ukrainian Software Consortium in Silicon Valley.
 The office included about 30 Ukrainian companies.

 In 2009, Andriy left the company and founded Divan.TV to provide streaming services.
 In 2016, Divan.tv became available on Smart.TV Philips, Samsung, LG and others in 200 countries.